dracconi/openhw_gcc_phat/README.md

 7. Program the FPGA.
 8. Go to `py/`.
 You need `numpy` and `pyserial` packages.
 9. Assert and deassert reset (on Urbana connected to SW0).
 Deasserted reset is when the switch is near the LED.
 10. `python connect.py` for the demo.
+You might need to update the port `/dev/ttyUSB...` to match your setup.
+Check `dmesg` for where the port is.
+On Windows its usually `COM...` where `...` are numbers in both cases.